Football in Honduras: Honduran Football Association

 Honduran Football Team in 1946.
 The Honduran Federation of Football was affiliated to FIFA in that same year.

 The national association is the Federación Nacional Autónoma de Fútbol de Honduras (FENAFUTH), headquartered in Tegucigalpa.
 The FENAFUTH was founded in 1935 by representatives of a small number of Honduran clubs.
 It joined FIFA in 1946 and co-founded CONCACAF in 1961.

 FENAFUTH has not had great success.
 Bad financial management, its lack of planning, and in some cases its politicisation, has sometimes provoked chaos in this sporting entity.
 Honduras has qualified for three World Cups, five Olympic tournaments (2000, 2008, 2012, 2016, 2020), and 9 youth World Cups (Tunisia 1977, Qatar 1995, Nigeria 1999, Holland 2005, Egypt 2009, New Zealand 2015, South Korea 2017, Poland 2019, Argentina 2023.)

 FENAFUTH was re-structured with the creation of the selection committee.
 This committee is now in charge of planning out and selecting.
 The rest of the federation, on the other hand, is in charge of planning and monitoring youth teams.
 These changes began to bear fruit with the qualification of the Under-17 team to the World Cup in Korea 2007.

 Football competitions

 National League

 The Liga Nacional de Fútbol de Honduras is the top tier league in Honduran football and has 10 member clubs.
 The second division league is Liga de Ascenso (promotion league).
 It was founded in 1980 and has 25 teams.
 Liga Mayor is the third division of football, made up of several developmental leagues.

 Winning the Liga Nacional is considered the greatest achievement in Honduran football and guarantees qualification for the CONCACAF Champions League, the annual international club football championship for teams from the CONCACAF region.

+League system

+Below shows how the current system works.
+For each division, its official name and number of clubs is given.
+Each division promotes to the division(s) that lie directly above it and relegates to the division(s) that lie directly below it: